Diarrhea

 5) Insufficient pancreatic exocrine secretion (steatorrhea) in patients with pancreatic head tumors.

-6) Bile acid and carbohydrate malabsorption (disaccharidase deficiency) after ileal resection.
+6) Bile acid and carbohydrate malabsorption (disaccharidase deficiency) after ileal resection or cholecystectomy.
 In such patients diarrhea is caused by excessive inflow of water and electrolytes into the colonic lumen.

 7) Insufficient water absorption in the small intestine following total or partial resection of the large intestine (ileostomy).